guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 3. Discussion

+In this section we discuss the reasons why we design the procedures.

-### Similar Search
+### Similar Text Search

 We think the model inference equals to finding the most similar prompt-response-pair in train-dataset.
-So fixing the model knowledge equals to fixing the its most similar related data.
+So fixing the model knowledge equals to fixing the its most similar related data in train-dataset.

+Why do we choose sub-strings keyword-based to implement similar text search?
+If we split the target prompt-response-pair to sub-strings, the train-dataset should contain the same part of sub-strings or patterns somewhere.

 ### Without Reward model